article banner (priority)

 Accessing context in a suspending function

 CoroutineScope has a coroutineContext property that can be used to access the context.
 But what if we are in a regular suspending function?
-As you might remember from the Coroutines under the hood chapter, context is referenced by continuations, which are passed to each suspending function.
-So, it is possible to access a parent’s context in a suspending function.
+As you might remember from the Coroutines under the hood chapter, context is referenced by continuations, which are passed to each suspending function, therefore it is possible to access a parent's context in a suspending function.
 To do this, we use the coroutineContext property, which is available in every suspending scope.

-import kotlinx.coroutines.* import kotlin.coroutines.coroutineContext suspend fun printName() { println(coroutineContext[CoroutineName]?.name) } suspend fun main() = withContext(CoroutineName("Outer")) { printName() // Outer launch(CoroutineName("Inner")) { printName() // Inner } delay(10) printName() // Outer }
+import kotlinx.coroutines.* import kotlin.coroutines.coroutineContext suspend fun printName() { println(coroutineContext[CoroutineName]?.name) } fun main(): Unit = runBlocking(CoroutineName("Outer")) { printName() // Outer launch(CoroutineName("Inner")) { printName() // Inner } delay(10) printName() // Outer }

 Creating our own context

 It is not a common need, but we can create our own coroutine context pretty easily.
 To do this, the easiest way is to create a class that implements the CoroutineContext.Element interface.
-Such a class needs a property key of type CoroutineContext.Key<*>.
-This key will be used as the key that identifies this context.
-The common practice is to use this class’s companion object as a key.
-This is how a very simple coroutine context can be implemented:
+Such a class needs a property key of type CoroutineContext.Key<*>, which will be used as the key that identifies this context.
+The common practice is to use this class's companion object as a key.
+This is how a simple coroutine context can be implemented:

 class MyCustomContext : CoroutineContext.Element { override val key: CoroutineContext.Key<*> = Key companion object Key : CoroutineContext.Key<MyCustomContext> }